aileneh2020/ArcadeGame/README.md

 This arcade game is created utilizing HTML, CSS and JavaScript (ES6).
 As of August 2017, the following browsers support ES6: Chrome, Firefox, Edge, Safari and Opera.
 If there are any issues while utilizing other browsers, including Internet Explorer, you may utilize a compiler, such as Babel (https://babeljs.io/), to get ES6 to work with your browser.

-To run the game, go to (github url).
-The game should start once the page is rendered.
+To run the game, go to https://aileneh2020.github.io/ArcadeGame/.
+The game should start automatically once the page is rendered.

 ## HOW TO PLAY